dputhier/my_appliances/README.md

-# unix_aviesan_appliance
-Shell code to create the appliance used for Unix tutorial in roscoff
+Shell code to create appliances.